KJKan/mcfarland/Tutorial.md

 lambda_measurement[ 12, 1 ] <- 1 # Speed indicator Figure Weights on the Perceptual factor
 ```

-Now we know how the measurement model looks like, we can define it in Psychonetrics using the function lvm (which stands for 'latent variable model').
+Now we know how the measurement model looks like, we can ask ourselves how to define it in Psychonetrics?

+The answer is: use function lvm (which stands for 'latent variable model').

 The input of lvm is
-- a data matrix, in our case we want to analyze a correlation matrix, which is covariance matrix (in standardized form); covs
+- a data matrix; in our case we want to analyze a correlation matrix, which is covariance matrix (in standardized form); covs
 - the pattern of factor loadings; in LISREL notation this matrix is termed lambda
 - the number of observations - obs - which is the numbe rof participants in the sample
 - how to identify the model, e.g. by standardizing the latent variances